SmirnovDD/JobTestPlatformer/README.md

 1. I do not have a gamepad, I used a new input system which should work.
 But I didn`t test it.
 2. I did not try to make this project perfect, because it would take too much time.
 My goal was to show the programming principles that I know.
 I deliberately made things "correctly" in some places and cut corners in others.
-3. I`m aware, that there are some bugs in the project, once again, my goal was not to make everything perfect here.
+3. I am aware, that there are some bugs in the project, once again, my goal was not to make everything perfect here.
 I could easily spend a couple of weeks making every system "correct".
-Here are some things, that I would`ve done if it was a real project:
+Here are some things, that I would have done if it was a real project:
 - make my own character controller to prevent problems with collision detection (like standing on top of enemies)
 - make proper support for multiple levels, without references in scene
 - improve Ui WIndows system